-WL-801-1♥★■
+WL-811-1♥

-Chinese IV - AP Chinese Language and Culture Grades 11, 12 1 credit
+Chinese V - AP Chinese Language and Culture Grades 11, 12 1 credit

-Prerequisite: Chinese III or Chinese III - Honors The Chinese IV class in Advanced Placement Chinese Language and Culture prepares students to demonstrate their level of Mandarin Chinese proficiency across the three communicative modes (Interpersonal, Interpretive, and Presentational) and the five goal areas (Communication, Cultures, Connections, Comparisons, and Communities).
+Prerequisite: Chinese IV - Honors

+The Chinese V class in Advanced Placement Chinese Language and Culture prepares students to demonstrate their level of Mandarin Chinese proficiency across the three communicative modes (Interpersonal, Interpretive, and Presentational) and the five goal areas (Communication, Cultures, Connections, Comparisons, and Communities).
 Its aim is to provide students with ongoing and varied opportunities to further develop their proficiencies across the full range of language skills within a cultural frame of reference reflective of the richness of Chinese language and culture.
-It is recommended that students in this course take the AP Exam when it is offered in May.
+It is recommended that students in this course take the AP Chinese Language and Culture Exam when it is offered in Mav.